juanluisdev/Scripts/README.md

     It will convert all files contained in your folder to xlsx.
     If you have any doubts about how to run the script, I left a commit on the file here in the GITHUB repository.

+  # iterar_txt.ps1 = Limapr TXT data to XLSX
+    I had a request to clean a txt file that had gone through several encodings, thus making its data "dirty".
+    Client asked for a script that could adjust rows and columns playing in an xlsx file.
+    This script will take lines that are alone and adjust them in a new column aligning their data according to the 10 character rule.
+    For example:
+          If in the first reading of data passing through line by line it found a 1 value alone, it moves it to the bottom line adding a new column to the line, following the 10 character rule, when opening the text you will notice that There are values ​​that start with 100 and 450 and go up to 10 characters. each one belongs to the same line.
+    I sincerely hope that this can help some Devs who have a file that has undergone severe coding.